 Consistent across all networks and platforms

 Using global content demand data, titles can be compared to the average title in a market, as well as platform averages, or a genre averages - irrespective of rights holder considerations.
 Because we measure market demand and not platform views, we offer an independent, platform-agnostic view of content consumption.

 Relevant for today’s consumer journey

 To interact with their favorite content and talent, some consumers will decide to search, others will share something on social, still others will write some fan articles or download the content using Bittorrent.
 Whatever the consumer journey looks like, it is captured in our demand measurement approach.

 Capturing tomorrow’s behaviors

-We are not only capturing interest from consumers that are actively engaging with content across multiple screens simultaneously, but we are also setup to capture the way people are interacting with content tomorrow.
+We are not only capturing interest from consumers that are actively engaging with TV, movies, and talent across multiple screens simultaneously, but we are also setup to capture the way people are interacting with content and talent tomorrow.
 Our approach is one of total market demand, which includes every screen everywhere.

 Optimized for the attention economy

 Consumer attention is being pushed and pulled in all directions.
-Today, audience attention is no longer bound by physical barriers such as platforms or channels, audience attention is tied to a specific title in a specific territory at a specific time.
+Today, audience attention is no longer bound by physical barriers such as platforms or channels, audience attention is tied to a specific title or individual in a specific territory at a specific time.
 This philosophy is at the heart of our demand measurement approach.

 The answer to today’s content valuation challenge

 We believe that demand is the best gauge of a title’s success, both critically and commercially, rather than relying on SVOD production spend figures.
 Not every production dollar invested is equal.
 Global content demand quantifies both the value of content, and to what extent content performance leads to the creation of long-term business value.

 Demand-based content and talent measurement is the most comprehensive methodology available today to truly understand the attention economy on a global scale: